dotnet/docs/docs/framework/wpf/app-development/navigation-overview.md

 ### Page Lifetime and the Journal

-Consider an [!INCLUDE[TLA2#tla_xbap](../../../../includes/tla2sharptla-xbap-md.md)] with several pages that contain rich content, including graphics, animations, and media.
+Consider an XBAP with several pages that contain rich content, including graphics, animations, and media.
 The memory footprint for pages like these could be quite large, particularly if video and audio media are used.
-Given that the journal "remembers" pages that have been navigated to, such an [!INCLUDE[TLA2#tla_xbap](../../../../includes/tla2sharptla-xbap-md.md)] could quickly consume a large and noticeable amount of memory.
+Given that the journal "remembers" pages that have been navigated to, such an XBAP could quickly consume a large and noticeable amount of memory.

 For this reason, the default behavior of the journal is to store <xref:System.Windows.Controls.Page> metadata in each journal entry rather than a reference to a <xref:System.Windows.Controls.Page> object.
 When a journal entry is navigated to, its <xref:System.Windows.Controls.Page> metadata is used to create a new instance of the specified <xref:System.Windows.Controls.Page>.
 As a consequence, each <xref:System.Windows.Controls.Page> that is navigated has the lifetime that is illustrated by the following figure.